My Life! Teaching in a Korean University

 #2: Halloween Bingo

-You can make up a Halloween themed one for your students, but you may have to pre-teach them some vocabulary.
+You can make up a Halloween-themed one for your students, but you may have to pre-teach them some vocabulary.
 I usually choose around 30 words that I have on a PowerPoint.

 However, the even better way is to elicit Christmas words from your students and write them on the whiteboard.
 Give students a blank Bingo grid, and they can choose which words to include and where to put them.
 Have enough variety of words so that you have only 1 winner for each round.

 And because I’m all about learning English, even on party days in class, I don’t do the regular Bingo where you just say the word.
 Instead, I describe the word and students have to choose the correct one.
-Learn more here: ESL Speaking Bingo.

-Quick teaching tip about Bingo: Get student to just cross off each word with an X, instead of scribbling it out entirely so that you can check answers at the end.
+Quick teaching tip about Bingo: Get students to just cross off each word with an X, instead of scribbling it out entirely so that you can check answers at the end.
 And of course, bring a small prize for the winner of each round!

 #3: Listening Comprehension (Halloween Themed)